Fast Cross-Validation via Sequential Testing: Experiments

 After demonstrating the overall performance of the CVST algorithm on controlled data sets we will investigate its performance on real life and well known benchmark data sets.
 For classification we picked a representative choice of data sets from the IDA benchmark repository (see \citealt{ROM2001}\footnote{Available at \url{http://www.mldata.org}.}).
 Furthermore we added the first two classes with the most entries of the \emph{covertype} data set \citep[see][]{blackard1999comparative}.
 Then we follow the procedure of the paper in sampling 2,000 data points of each class for the model learning and estimate the test error on the remaining data points.
 For regression we pick the data used in \cite{donoho1994} and add the \emph{bank32nm}, \emph{pumadyn32nm} and \emph{kin32nm} of the Delve repository.\footnote{Available at \url{http://www.cs.toronto.edu/~delve}.}

 We process each data set as follows: First we normalize each variable of the data to zero mean and variance of one, and in case of regression we also normalize the dependent variable.
 Then we split the data set in half and use one part for training and the other for the estimation of the test error.
 This process is repeated 50 times to get sufficient statistics for the performance of the methods.
-As in the artificial data setting we compare the difference in test error and the speed gain of the fast compared to the normal cross-validation on the same parameter grid of 610 values.
-Yet, for the \emph{blocks}, \emph{bumps}, and \emph{doppler} data set of \cite{donoho1994} we had to adjust the range of $\sigma$ to a smaller scale ($\log_{10}(\sigma) \in \{-6, -5.9, \dots , 0\}$) since these data sets contain a very fine-grained structure.
-Again, we have encoded the classes as $0$ and $1$ for the classification experiments so the MSE corresponds to the misclassification rate of the learner.
-So the difference in MSE gives us a good measurement of the impact of using the CVST algorithm for both classification and regression experiments.
+As in the artificial data setting we compare the speed gain of the fast compared to the normal cross-validation on the same parameter grid of 610 values.
+To allow for better comparability of the performance on the different data sets we report the mean square error (MSE) ratio of the CVST procedure compared to the normal cross-validation, i.e., values over 1.0 favor the CVST procedure.
+For the \emph{blocks}, \emph{bumps}, and \emph{doppler} data set of \cite{donoho1994} we adjusted the range of $\sigma$ to a smaller scale ($\log_{10}(\sigma) \in \{-6, -5.9, \dots , 0\}$) to have reasonable results in the parameter grid of 610 values since these data sets contain a very fine-grained structure.
+Note that this adjustment is just for the sake of comparability to the other data sets.